simonsjostrand-portfolio/flick-fifteen-game/readME.md

 # Flick Seventeen 🎮

-A number puzzle game built with HTML, CSS, and vanilla JavaScript.
+A number puzzle game built with HTML, CSS, and JavaScript.

 ## 🕹️ How to Play